alperozturk96/Navigator/README.md

 # Navigator

 - Push Any View
+- Push Any View And Set Navigation Bar Title
-- Pop Back To Specific View
+- Pop Back To Specific View ( Navigation Bar Title must be set )
 - Pop Back To Root View
 - Pop Back To Previous View
 - Remove All Views In Stack